 Group Digital Railway is a national function of Network Rail.
 Collectively, the group delivers information and telecoms services that keep the railway running today – whilst working with industry partners to introduce new technology and digital solutions to support the future growth of rail and the UK economy.

-As Managing Director of Group Digital Railway, David oversees the strategic operation of the four business units which form the group: two service providers; Asset Information Services and Network Rail Telecom and two national programmes; ORBIS programme and the cross-industry Digital Railway programme.
+As Managing Director of Group Digital Railway, Stuart oversees the strategic operation of the four business units which form the group: two service providers; Asset Information Services and Network Rail Telecom and two national programmes; and the cross-industry Digital Railway programme.

 Michael joined the Digital Railway in November 2016 as Programme Director to lead the next phase of the programme.